 Hon.
-Members, we have FRESH lessons from the Bujagali Power Project which a PPP, whose cost has increased gradually and the cost of electricity has not reduced.
+Members, we have FRESH lessons from the Bujagali Power Project which is a PPP, whose cost has increased gradually and the cost of electricity has not reduced.
 Imagine what we are building for the future generations in terms of the long term costs and effects on the quality of service delivery.
-In the best practices of good governance, Parliament is mandated safe guard the interests of present and future generations, hence Parliament must review terms on which back door borrowing is based and that doesn't amount to signing the Contract.
-Why should PPP project details not be reviewed by the Parliament yet we review all borrowing before the Attorney General organises the final signing agreement- what is to be hidden in those agreements that we should not know but therein are financial commitments to be re-paid by present and future generations?
+In the best practices of good governance, Parliament is mandated to safe guard the interests of present and future generations, hence Parliament must review terms on which securing external financing (back door borrowing) is based and that doesn't amount to signing the Contract.

+Why should PPP project details not be reviewed by the Parliament yet we review all borrowing before the Attorney General organises the final signing of the agreement- what is to be hidden in those projects that we should not know the terms and conditions therein but have financial commitments to be re-paid by present and future generations?